Who is Bricolage Design?

 She is a co-founder of the Creative Cubby Project focusing on creative and sustainable cubby building for kids out of cardboard.
 This project premiered at the 2014 Ballarat Show and also made appearances at the Ballarat Begonia Festival and Ballarat Heritage Weekend in 2015. www.facebook.com/creativecubbyproject

-Elizabeth blogs regularly as ‘leafgenius’ on this website, Facebook and Twitter about everything ‘play’ and in 2017 Elizabeth will be a contributing co-editor on a new global publication titled ‘How to Grow a Playspace’ published by Routledge, Taylor & Francis, UK .
+Elizabeth blogs regularly as ‘leafgenius’ on this website, Facebook and Twitter about everything ‘play’ and Elizabeth is a contributing co-editor on a new global publication titled ‘How to Grow a Playspace’ published by Routledge, Taylor & Francis, UK in 2017 .

 Bricolage Design is passionate about creative and unique outdoor environments for both little… and big people.